 Data as of 12/31/2022.
 Past performance does not guarantee future results.
 The S&P 500 dividend tranches are calculated as cap-weighted return figures.
 Historical performance results for investment indices and/or categories have been provided for general comparison purposes only, and generally do not reflect the deduction of transaction and/or custodial fees, the deduction of an investment management fee, nor the impact of taxes, the incurrence of which would have the effect of decreasing historical performance results.
 Quality tranches are defined as S&P 500 Quality Rankings of A- or Better and B+ or Worse.
 Top 10 S&P 500 Companies include the top market-cap weighted companies, or top 11 stocks including both share classes of Alphabet, throughout the period.
 Return is the average cap-weighted return of Apple (AAPL), Microsoft (MSFT), Amazon (AMZN), Alphabet (GOOG/L), Berkshire Hathaway (BRK.B), NVIDIA (NVDA), Tesla (TSLA), Meta Platforms (META), UnitedHealth (UNH), and Johnson & Johnson (JNJ).
 The Equal Weight S&P 500 is proxied by the S&P500 Equal weighted USD Total Return Index (SPXEWTR).
 It should not be assumed that client account holdings do or will correspond directly to any comparative indices.
+The Income Growth strategy is typically compared to the S&P500 index.
+Any comparison to the Russell 1000 Value or Equal Weight S&P 500 Index is for illustrative purpose only.

-Source: FactSet, 2023
+Source: FactSet, 2024

-YTD Income Growth WRAP Composite Performance
+2023 Income Growth WRAP Composite Performance

-YTD dividend paying, high quality and equal-weight stocks lagged mega-cap and non-dividend stocks
+In 2023, dividend paying, high quality and equal-weight stocks lagged mega-cap and non-dividend stocks

-Data as of 9/30/2023.
+Data as of most recent quarter end.
 Past performance does not guarantee future results.
 The S&P 500 dividend tranches are calculated as cap-weighted return figures.
 Historical performance results for investment indices and/or categories have been provided for general comparison purposes only, and generally do not reflect the deduction of transaction and/or custodial fees, the deduction of an investment management fee, nor the impact of taxes, the incurrence of which would have the effect of decreasing historical performance results.
 Quality tranches are defined as S&P 500 Quality Rankings of A- or Better and B+ or Worse.
 Top 10 S&P 500 Companies include the top market-cap weighted companies, or top 11 stocks including both share classes of Alphabet, throughout the period.
-Return is the average cap-weighted return of Apple (AAPL), Microsoft (MSFT), Amazon (AMZN), Alphabet (GOOG/L), Berkshire Hathaway (BRK.B), NVIDIA (NVDA), Tesla (TSLA), Exxon Mobil (XOM), UnitedHealth (UNH), and Meta Platforms (META).
+Return is the average capweighted return of Apple (AAPL), Microsoft (MSFT), Amazon (AMZN), Alphabet (G00G/L), Berkshire Hathaway (BRK.B), NVIDIA (NVDA), Tesla (TSLA), Exxon Mobil (XOM), UnitedHealth (UNH), and Meta Platforms (META).
 The Equal Weight S&P 500 is proxied by the S&P500 Equal weighted USD Total Return Index (SPXEWTR).
 It should not be assumed that client account holdings do or will correspond directly to any comparative indices.
+The Income Growth strategy is typically compared to the S&P500 index.
+Any comparison to the Russell 1000 Value or Equal Weight S&P 500 Index is for illustrative purpose only.

-Source: FactSet, 2023
+Source: FactSet.
+2024